Background:

 additional games from Magnavox retailers, or order them by mail.

-Ten different games were released.
-They were available individually
+Ten different games were released: six in 1972 and four in 1973.
+All were available

-or in packs of 6.
-Magnavox also promoted the Odyssey by offering
+individually or in packs of six.
+Magnavox also promoted the Odyssey by offering PERCEPTS,

-paper to register the purchase of their Odyssey.
-Apex-Magnavox (Miami, FL)
+would fill and return the Receive A Free Bonus Game paper to register the purchase of their Odyssey.

-released a special 2-in-1 blue card to play Handball
+Apex-Magnavox (Miami, FL) released a special 2-in-1 blue card

-and Volleyball (which were available individually from Magnavox dealers or by
+to play Handball and Volleyball (which were available individually from Magnavox dealers

 Shooting Gallery, the Odyssey add-on Rifle: